31 Threads found on edaboard.com: cr2032

 IEC name cr2032

 ANSI/NEDA name 5004LC

 Electronic Elementary Questions :: 23.06.2012 20:37 :: SunnySkyguy :: Replies: 3 :: Views: 338

 Could someone recommend a small-sized battery 3V battery that could sustain 15mA current for several seconds?

 Our application requires two RF end device to occasionally establish some connection, so that when A is transmitting, B needs to be in receiving mode.
-Although A?s transmission could be in brief pulses so that is would work with a
+Although A?s transmission could be in brief pulses so tha

 It is a design of electronic earrings.
 The housings were made of milled PCB and pieces of plexiglass with holes for batteries.
 The device is powered from 3V cr2032, which is the heaviest part of the earring.